 - Lite Shaft or Seniors Flex as suggested in the name is considered to be best suited for the more senior golfer who perhaps is slowing down in swing speed over the years but still wants to maintain the distance & consistency you have always enjoyed.
 Swing Speed Match 70 - 80mph

 - A Regular Shaft is considered to be a good starting point if you have just taken up the game & want something that is light but gives you a fair amount of flex to help you & your evolving swing to perform at its best.
 Swing Speed Match 80 - 90mph

 - Stiff Shaft would be used for your more progressive golfer who perhaps is swinging it at a much harder and faster pace, generally, the shaft will be heavier in weight & firmer in flex.
 Swing Speed Match 90-105mph

 - X-Stiff Shaft is for someone who produces a considerable fast & hard swing speed, making it heavier & firmer than a stiff shaft.
 Swing Speed Match 105 +mph

 Choosing The Right Head Size & Loft

 - A general rule of thumb to consider when choosing your new Golf Driver is that the latest models are all made out of either Titanium or a Carbon Composite & are at a 440 - 460cc in head size.
-10.5 degree in loft makes a good starting point when talking about & choosing the loft for your new driver this is a fairly neutral loft that wont fly to high but also not too low. as you go up in degree your adding loft to the club making the driver fly a lot higher, consider this if you struggle to get your drives up in the air.
-Going down in loft will of course produce a lower ball flight & this is something to consider if you feel your drives are flying far to high.
+10.5 degree in loft makes a good starting point when talking about & choosing the loft for your new driver this is a fairly neutral loft that won't fly too high but also not too low. as you go up in degree your adding loft to the club making the driver fly a lot higher, consider this if you struggle to get your drives up in the air.
+Going down in loft will, of course, produce a lower ball flight & this is something to consider if you feel your drives are flying far too high.